radicle-dev/radicle-upstream/DEVELOPMENT.md

 ### File structure

 We understand the GraphQL API as one potential surface to expose the Application domain logic.
-Therefore we try to treat it as thin layer exposing well-typed entities.
-The heavy lifting is done in the modules named after the protocols we consume - `CoCo` for code collaboration and `Registry` for global unique entries for users, projects and organistions.
-By isolating concerns in this weay, we hope to enable ease-of-contribution to downstream teams.
+Therefore we try to treat it as a thin layer exposing well-typed entities.
+The heavy lifting is done in the modules named after the protocols we consume - `CoCo` for code collaboration and `Registry` for global unique entries for users, projects and organisations.
+By isolating concerns this way, we hope to enable ease-of-contribution to downstream teams.
 Empowering them to reflect changes in their public APIs easily with code contributions to Upstream.